 Un chimico (English translation)

-a body among many to give phosphorus to the air
+a body among many, giving phosphorus to the air

-One day as a chemist I had the power
+Once, as a chemist, I had the power

 to marry the elements and make them react,

-how they play on the face of those who seek love:
+at how they play on the face of people looking for love.

-where are they on the face of those who had love?
+where are they on the face of people who found love?

-Where are they on the face of those who had love.
+Where are they on the face of people who found love?

 without a woman’s face to remember.